jojivk/SomeNotes/ToJoemon.md

 Will read his book sometime….

 Also, I would think he has to support genetic effects for his sexual orientation...!.
-It is considered/debated that orientation is due to genetics.
+It is considered that orientation is due to genetics.
 If anyone says otherwise... well then you are gonna get …..SKRWD real bad!.
-It is illegal to change that thru therapy..!
+It is illegal to change that thru therapy as well..!

 I came to know about some of these things as my wife did MS(Psychology) in US and heard a lot about the politics behind things like this...